nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 Advanced Exercise 1 - Efficient Page Allocation on VF2 Device Tree - 10%
 =====================================================

-Basically, when you dynamically assign or free a page on VF2, your buddy system’s response time should be as quick as possible.
+Basically, when you dynamically assign or free a page on VF2, your buddy system's response time should be as quick as possible.
-In the basic part, your allocator can focus on one of the parsed memory segments from Lab 2’s `mem_regions[]` array and does not need to handle reserved regions.
+In the basic part, your allocator can focus on one of the parsed memory segments from Lab 2's `mem_regions[]` array and does not need to handle reserved regions.
 Simply pick a single `mem_regions[i]` (e.g., the first entry) and manage that contiguous block of RAM only.